Congratulations to these Ranburne students for placing in the State Technology Fair in Montgomery on April 30!

 1st place Hardware & Robotics: Isabella Pollard, Syndey Weathers, Christina Ward, and Abbie Benefield

 1st place Multimedia & 2nd place Web Design: Hunter Weathers

 3rd place Computer Programming: Cody Jackson (not pictured: Maura Lovvorn)

 2nd place Computer Programming: Blair Forsyth, Ellie Butler and Audrey Winkles

 Procedures for School Delays, Dismissals, or Closings

 It is that time of year again where decisions will have to be made concerning school closings or delays due to severe weather situations.
 When the weather is bad, the Cleburne County School District follows a set of guidelines for deciding if school will be open or closed.
 The district must make a decision that is the best for all students.
+For many of our children school is the warmest place for them to be.
+Many of you work jobs that don’t allow you to go in late due to cold temperatures which means finding someone to watch your children or leaving them unsupervised.
+This also creates a financial hardship for many families.
 We realize our decisions may create an inconvenience with your individual circumstances.
 Therefore, we encourage and strongly support you in making the decision that is best for your child (ren).
 You are always the best judge of your child’s health and safety.

 What is the process for deciding when schools are closed, dismissed early, or delayed due to severe weather conditions?